 Jurgita, really took the time to explain her enjoyment for coffee and tea.
 She reflected back on how her mother was very particular about how coffee was being made.
 There was a ritual to how the coffee was made; even though, the method was simple, her mother made sure that the coffee was good strong coffee with a delicate taste.
 Where as Jurgita, was willing to experiment with coffee: a bit.

-Jurgita and her husband, are particular about the types of coffee they carry, at Three Spoons.
+Jurgita and her husband, are particular about the types of coffee they carry.
 The coffee they carry has to come from a single origin.
 They have a variety of different types of equipment for making coffee: aeropress, filter, and pour over.
 One particular recipe that she shared sounded a bit, well: weird.
 However, I will give it a taste soon.

 There are a variety of ways for making coffee.
 Jurgita’s recipe is unique: egg yolk and coffee.
 First, make sure to buy pasteurized eggs.
 Then, what you need to do is separate the raw egg yolk from the egg white.
 Put the raw egg yolk into a bowl and beat it until it becomes fluffy.
 Then, you will need to add hot coffee and some sugar to the fluffy egg yolk.
 There were no measurements; so, you will need to experiment with the portions.
 This particular recipe was a popular dish among her and her friends, when she was a teenager.